EPauthenet/fda.oce/README.md

 - Djian et al. (2025) Hydrologic regionalisation from Crozet to Kerguelen and subtropical Southern Indian Ocean.
 CCAMLR Science.
 - Doriot et al. (2025) Distribution and recent trends of the Mixed Layer Depth around the Kerguelen Plateau.
 Authorea Preprints.
 - Izard et al. (2024) Decomposing acoustic signal reveals the pelagic response to a frontal system.
 Journal of Marine Systems.
+- Fonvieille et al. (2023) Swimming in an ocean of curves: A functional approach to understanding elephant seal habitat use in the Argentine Basin.
+Progress in Oceanography.
 - Ariza et al. (2023) Acoustic seascape partitioning through functional data analysis.
 Journal of Biogeography.
 - Cotté et al. (2022) Macrozooplankton and micronekton diversity and associated carbon vertical patterns and fluxes under distinct productive conditions around the Kerguelen Islands.
 Journal of Marine Systems.
 - Ariza et al. (2022) Global decline of pelagic fauna in a warmer ocean.
 Nature Climate Change.